K. J. Yesudas: Bollywood: 1970s

-Personal life
+Personal life and influences

-Yesudas is married to Prabha.
-Their marriage was on 1 February 1970.
+Yesudas is married to Prabha since 1 February 1970.
 They have three sons, Vinod (b.
 1977), Vijay (b.
 1979) and Vishal (b.
 1981).
-Their second son Vijay Yesudas is a musician who won the Kerala State Film Award for Best Male Playback Singer in 2007, 2012 and 2018.
+Their second son, Vijay, is a musician who won the Kerala State Film Award for Best Male Playback Singer in 2007, 2012 and 2018.

 Sree Narayana Guru's message, "One religion and One God for all humanity", influenced young Yesudas in his dealings with his fellow men.
 He had his own heroes among the musicians too.
 Mohammed Rafi, Chembai Vaidyanatha Bhagavatar and Balamurali Krishna are the ones he admires the most.

 Yesudas has been visiting Kollur Mookambika temple, Kollur, Karnataka on his birthday to sing keerthans of Saraswati devi, the Goddess of knowledge, music and the arts.
 The music festival started on his 60th birthday in 2000.
 The nine-day music festival begins every January at Kollur Mookambika Temple.

 On Sunday, 10 January 2010, he celebrated his 70th birthday (Sapthathi) at Kollur Sri Mookambika Temple with 'Sangeetharchana' (classical devotional songs), along with 70 singers before goddess Mookambika.
 The Sangeetharchana included "Pancharatna Gayana" of Thyagaraja's poems.
 He also took part in the Vidyarambha function.
 All India Radio broadcast the special Sangeetharchana all over Kerala.
 Yesudas also has many songs devoted to Lord Ayyappa including the hit song "Harivarasanam".
 In 2002, during Marad massacre, he visited the place along with the veteran poet Sugathakumari, and conducted classes against violence.
 Harivarasanam, a devotional song musical version composed by G. Devarajan, recited before closing the temple at Sabarimala was sung by Yesudas.
 Though there have been many different renditions of this song by many different renowned singers, Sabarimala officially uses Yesudas' voice for Harivarasanam every day.

-Music company
+Music company and school

-In 1980 Yesudas established the Tharangani Studio at Trivandrum.
-In 1992 the office and studio were moved to Chennai, Tamil Nadu and the company was incorporated in the US in 1998.
+In 1980 Yesudas established the Tharangini Studio at Thiruvananthapuram.
+In 1992 the office and studio were moved to Chennai and the company was incorporated in the US in 1998.
 Tharangni Studio and Tharangni Records became a recording center in Kerala which, for the first time, brought out audio cassettes of Malayalam film songs in stereo.
 The record company also had a voice mixing studio in Studio27, Chennai.
 The studio continues to produce and present events of Yesudas, both for film and Indian classical music concerts throughout the world.

+Yesudas founded Tharanganisari School of Music in 1975 to train students in various branches of music.
+The school is recognized by Government of Kerala.
+It is managed by a society which is registered under the Travancore-Cochin Literary, Scientific and Charitable Societies Act 12 of 1955.
+It is situated at Edappazhanji, Thiruvananthapuram.
+A music appreciation class will be held on the second Saturday of every month at the school.
+The class is free for all and is open to public of all ages.
+Composer Perumbavoor G. Raveendranath worked as a music teacher in 1976.
+Some of the notable alumni of the school are composers Mohan Sithara, Murali Sithara and guitarist John Antony.